Peer-to-peer payments scams

 Why you could be a target of a P2P scam

-A 2020 AARP survey found that while usage is most common among tech-savvy young adults, more than 70% of Americans use P2P payment services, including 57% of those over 50 years old.
+A 2020 AARP survey found that while usage is most common among tech-savvy young adults, over 70% of Americans use P2P payment services, including 57% of those over 50 years old.

-Anyone who shops online want ads is a potential target.
-Experts caution you are more vulnerable to a scam when you are the one searching out the good or service.
+Anyone who shops want ads is a potential target.
+That’s because you are more vulnerable to a scam when you are the one searching out the good or service.

-“It’s easier for our members to fall victim because usually the service or good being offered is something that the fraudster knows will catch the eye of the general public,” Garduno warned.
-“The deal is too good to be true, and it is usually presented as act now or lose out.
-The fraudster then pushes the cardholder to pay via P2P only, which is essentially like paying the fraudster with cash.
+“It’s easier for our members to fall victim because usually the service or goods being offered is something the fraudster knows will catch the eye of the general public,” warned Fabiola Garduno, card services lead for Numerica Credit Union.
+“The deal is too good to be true, and it is usually presented as an act now or lose out.
+The fraudster then pushes the cardholder to pay via P2P only, which is essentially like paying with cash.
 Once the money is transferred, it is gone.”

-So the next time you are browsing for a deal on an item such as an iPhone, Xbox, or video game or looking for someone to deliver groceries, meals, or run errands for you, be warned.
+Be warned the next time you are browsing for a deal on an item such as an iPhone, Xbox, or video game or looking for someone to deliver groceries, meals, or run errands for you.
 If the seller asks you to pay with a P2P service, it’s often a scam.
 Unless you have already received the item or service and are sure of the seller’s legitimacy, don’t send a P2P payment.

 Can you get your money back in a P2P scam?